barchart/north-america-grain-price/docs/content/quick_start.md

+# Quick Start Guide

-## 01 Get an API key
+## Get an API key

-Head over to the [cmdty website](https://www.barchart.com/cmdty/data/grain-prices) and fill out the 'Get Started' form.
-The Barchart team will quickly set up your very own API key.

-## 02 Make your first query
+If you'd like to use our service, please [visit our website](https://www.barchart.com/cmdty/data/grain-prices) and fill out the 'Get Started' form.
+You can also send us an email at cmdty@barchart.com.
+It's worth nothing that the more information you can provide us in the request will allow us to deliver a solution which best fits your needs.
+Some information that would be helpful would include:
+* Use Case - What are you looking to do with the information?
+* Data Access - Is your application public or only available to subscribers?
+Can users download the data?
+* Historical Data - Do you require historical information or only current prices?
+* Access Type - Do you want to see data for a zip code or for a collection of bids that you specify?

+Once we have an understanding of what you're looking to do our team will be able to get you started.

+## Making Your First Query

 As an example, let's retrieve all grain bids from all elevators in your zip code area:
 * Open your favorite web browser